andreaconsole/ESP32-lightAlarm/ESP32-RADIO_only/README.md

 # ESP32-Radio

+NOTE: this is a version modified by me in order to have an interface (both physical - it only needs the rotary encoder and you do not need double and trple clicks to operate - and web) more user friendly.
+I also solved some problems that made the latest version of the original code broken.
+Now it works out of the box.
+The code still needs to be cleaned and better commented.

 ![alt text](esp32radio.jpg)
 Internet radio based on ESP32, VS1053 and a TFT screen.
 Will compile in Arduino IDE.
 See the review by Andreas Spiess at https://www.youtube.com/watch?v=hz65vfvbXMs.